ClusterHQ/flocker/docs/faq/index.rst

 If multiple containers on the same host want to use the same volume, they can, but be careful because multiple containers accessing the same storage volume can cause corruption.

-In order for Flocker to support multiple attachments it would need to support a network filesystem like NFS, GlusterFS or multi-attach based storage.

 Can Flocker work across availability zones in AWS or regions in Cinder?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^